Reserve a consultation session.

 Frequently Asked Questions

-You have two options.
-First, if you are looking for an appointment for the next day, check our scheduler after 9 p.m.
-Students are required to cancel their appointments by that time the night before, so more appointments should become available by then.
-Second, you can stop by at 6 p.m., Monday through Thursday, for our drop-in appointments.
+Keep checking our schedule.
+Students are required to cancel their appointments 24 hours beforehand, so appointments frequently open up.
+You can also stop by at 6 p.m., Monday through Thursday, for our drop-in appointments.
 A sign-up sheet for these appointments becomes available at 6 p.m. each night.

 You can be restricted from using the online appointments system, or restricted from using our drop-in appointments, or both.
-You will receive an email saying you have been restricted from using the online scheduler if you missed a scheduled appointment, or cancelled it later than 9 p.m. the night before, or have ignored important policies regarding usage of the Writing Center.
+You will receive an email saying you have been restricted from using the online scheduler if you missed a scheduled appointment, or cancelled it few than 3 hours beforehand, or have ignored important policies regarding usage of the Writing Center.
 With this restriction, you may no longer schedule advance appointments.
 However, you can continue to use our drop-in hours (6:00 p.m.-9:00 p.m., Monday through Thursday).
 Additionally, if you notice an appointment that has remained open, you may show up in person at that time to enroll in the slot.
 However, you cannot enroll yourself in this appointment in advance--you must wait to make sure no one else has signed up for it.

 You will also receive an email if you put your name down on the drop-in appointment sheet and either missed the appointment or came back later to cancel it (i.e., crossed your name off the sheet).
 If that is the case, you will no longer be allowed to use the drop-in appointment system, but you may continue to use the online appointment system (from 10:30 a.m.-6:00 p.m., Monday through Friday).